Inflamed sciatic nerve overview

 - Diminished reflexes or motor function

-The inflammation of the sciatic nerve in the spinal column can come from a variety of sources, such as herniated discs or bulging discs, arthritic vertebral joints and other types of osteoarthritis, the formation of osteophytes (bone spurs) or collapsed discs that have allowed the vertebrae to shift too close together.
+The inflammation of the sciatic nerve in the spinal column can come from a variety of sources, such as spinal stenosis, which describes the narrowing of the spinal cavity due to arthritis.
+Other potential causes of an inflamed sciatic nerve include herniated discs, bulging discs, the formation of osteophytes (bone spurs) or collapsed discs that have allowed the vertebrae to shift too close together.